I went to a succulents gardening workshop the other day 🌱

 I was like, wow, I came for therapeutic plants, not more dead plants in my hands ;(

 But I love counterintuitive lessons like this!
-We’re learning stuff you’d find in a $150 course.
+We’re learning stuff you’d find in a $150 succulents course.

 In bar prep, you might feel like you covered good ground and are doing well in one subject… but the thing about the bar exam is that there are many subjects.
-You might end up feeling lost when you come back to the subject, or barely remembering something you studied just two weeks ago (like I did during my prep).
+You might end up feeling lost when you come back to the first subject, or barely remembering something you studied just two weeks ago.

 You need upkeep.

-An example of the opposite approach would be to spend 5 days on the first subject, 5 days on the second, and so on.
-(Something you DON’T want to do…)
+An example of what you DON’T want to do would be to spend 5 days on the first subject, 5 days on the second, and so on.

 Instead, hit each subject for a shorter period of time appropriate to your needs, and move on to the next.
 Bar prep is a marathon.
 Pace yourself, and don’t try to “get” it perfectly before moving on.
 Come back to it with a new perspective.

 Your memory is going to be picky AF, so look after it consistently.
-That’s where a schedule (that you created) will come in handy.
+That’s where a schedule (that you created) can come in handy.

 - “You have to kill a lot of plants to be an expert.”